Peacemaker (character): Christopher Smith

-Pre-Crisis
+Pre-Crisis on Infinite Earths

-Acting as an envoy and diplomat of the "Geneva Arms Conference", Christopher Smith is a pacifistic diplomat so committed to peace that he is willing to use force as a superhero to advance the cause.
+Acting as an envoy and diplomat of the "Geneva Arms Conference", Christopher is a pacifistic diplomat so committed to peace that he is willing to use force as a superhero to advance the cause.
 Taking on the title of "Peacemaker", he uses an array of weapons to combat many international threats.
 He also founded an organization known as the Pax Institute.
+The DC Comics continuity would later be rebooted in the Crisis on Infinite Earths storyline, which would alter Smith's backstory.

-Post-Crisis
+Post-Crisis on Infinite Earths

-Smith is reintroduced as Christopher Schmidt, the son of elite Nazi officer Wolfgang Schmidt.
-Schmidt has been traumatized by the revelation of his father's true identity and subsequent suicide to avoid arrest.
-Schmidt relocates to the United States, where he takes on the name Christopher Smith.
-Smith would be haunted by his father's ghost, who would give him commands, many of which Smith would obey.
+Smith is reintroduced as the son of elite Nazi officer Wolfgang Schmidt.
+He has been traumatized by the revelation of his father's true identity and subsequent suicide to avoid arrest, relocating to the United States.
+Smith would be haunted by his father's ghost who would give him commands, many of which Smith would obey.
 Smith would later serve as a soldier and was incarcerated after massacring a village of innocent people.
 Smith would join the government organization Project Peacemaker partway into his sentence.
 Taking on the mantle of Peacemaker, Smith would serve as a vigilante, believing that his helmet contained the ghosts of the people he killed or were killed in his vicinity.
 Smith subsequently joins the organization Checkmate, a special-forces unit, hunting terrorists until his own behavior becomes too extreme.
 Smith later dies during a battle with the villain Eclipso.

 Peacemaker is returned to life, and would later become a mentor to Jaime Reyes, a new incarnation of the superhero Blue Beetle.
 Following this, he begins working with Amanda Waller, a government official he had previously worked with during his time with Checkmate.
 Peacemaker undertakes many missions for Waller before eventually joining the Suicide Squad.

 DC Extended Universe and DC Universe

-Christopher Smith's incarnation of Peacemaker appears in media set in the DC Extended Universe and DC Universe, portrayed by John Cena.
+Smith appears in media set in the DC Extended Universe and DC Universe.
 First appearing in the 2021 film The Suicide Squad, Peacemaker is sent by Amanda Waller to aid the Suicide Squad on a mission to destroy a Corto Maltese laboratory called Jötunheim that is conducting inhumane experiments via the alien Starro.
 Following this, the character appears in the 2022 television series Peacemaker.
 The show's first season sees him put on a government task force to stop a species of aliens known as the Butterflies.
 The second season of the show, released in 2025, depicts Peacemaker visiting a parallel universe where he is an admired public hero.
 Smith also makes cameo appearances in the DC Universe television series Creature Commandos (2024) and film Superman (2025).